WICG/raw-clipboard-access/explainer.md

 ## Non-goals

 *   Modify design of original Async Clipboard API, where not relevant to raw clipboard access.
+This includes modifying the permission model of the Async Clipboard API, such as its non-requirement of user gesture or persistence.
+While these may be valid concerns, they are out of scope of this explainer.
-*   Anything else not related to Async Clipboard API
+*   Anything else not related to Async Clipboard API.

 ## Existing Async Clipboard API write